daver234/SamsClubTVBuyingGuide/README.md

 * Data should be cleaned up on the backend
 * Auto layout improvements (still a few warnings also)
 * Change Top Rated view to use Apple store type design rather than folding cell
-* A better implementation of swipe left to see next TV in ProductDetailVC.
 * More work on error cases when HTTP calls fail
 * More work on not getting stuck in the SwiftSpinner in numerous edge cases
 * Always opportunities for more refactoring for SOLID principals